gustavooarantes/gustavooarantes/README.md

 I'm from 🇧🇷 Brazil, and I currently work as a ☕ **Java Back-end Software Engineer**.

 🚀 Check out some of my recent projects below!
-Feel free to reach out via my website, LinkedIn, or email.
+Feel free to reach out via my LinkedIn profile, or email.

 ---